 Linking a credit card to your Venmo account and using that for purchases offers some advantages.
-Credit cards offer a level of fraud protection that few other cashless purchase methods can match.
+Credit cards offer fraud protection that few other cashless purchase methods can match.

 That protection comes at a price.
 Venmo will charge a 3% fee when you use a linked credit card to send money or make a payment.

 The fraud protection may seem worth the price, but remember that you can make the purchase directly with your credit card and have the protection without the fee.